Ornewith/Ornewith/README.md

 ![Ornewith's GitHub stats](https://github-readme-stats.vercel.app/api?username=Ornewith&show_icons=true&theme=radical)

 Remember, life is like Git.
 Sometimes you just need to commit, push, and hope for the best!

+## Disclaimer 🚨

+The README you're marveling at was crafted with the help of a highly sophisticated artificial intelligence which, despite rumors, has not yet achieved world domination.
+Any quirks, jokes, or absurdly brilliant ideas contained within are the result of a partnership between this carbon-based lifeform (me) and my silicon-based sidekick (the AI).

+Remember, if you find a bug in the README, it's the AI's fault.
+Everything else that's cool about it?
+Yeah, that was all me.